gorhack/gorhack.github.io/about.md

 and <a href="https://www.linkedin.com/profile/view?id=156808511">Matthew Hogan</a>.
 We developed a secure account manager, Securis, for iOS, Android, and web, a native cross-platform game on iOS, Android, and Windows Phone, Bomb Defuse, and other miscellaneous applications and websites.
 I graduated from the United States Military Academy with a Bachelor's degree in Computer Science.
-Since graduating, I served in Italy with the 173d Infantry Brigade Combat Team (Airborne) and with 2d Battalion, 75th Ranger Regiment.

 I am currently working on personal projects in my free time.
 Feel free to contact me with any comments or questions!